ericchen321/ros_x_habitat/README.md

       roslaunch launch/move_base.launch
       ```
       Make sure `map_file_path` and `map_file_base_name` have been set correctly before you run.
 The launcher file should also start an `rviz` session which allows you to 1) specify the goal point and 2) visualize RGB/depth sensor readings.
-   10. Create a dummy node that listens to topic `/pointgoal_with_gps_compass`.
-The ROS planner doesn't really use it for navigation, but the environment node won't initialize until it makes sure someone is listening to it.

 ## Tested Platforms
 The experiments were run on a desktop with  i7-10700K CPU, 64 GB of RAM, and an NVIDIA